unikraft/summer-of-code-2021/content/en/docs/sessions/01-baby-steps/index.md

 ### Manually Building the helloworld Application

 Let's now learn how to build the app manually, without `kraft`.
-We won't go into much detail, this will be handled more thoroughly in session 02: Behind the Scenes.
+We won't go into too much detail, this will be handled more thoroughly in session 02: Behind the Scenes.

 The manual approach is more complicated (albeit giving you potentially more control) than kraft.
 For most of the use cases (development, testing, evaluating, using) of Unikraft, we recommend you use kraft.